 10. Make dining reservations early.

 Unfortunately, you can rarely just “show up” at a restaurant at Disney World and get in.
-Just like you figured out Genie+ you need to figure out dining reservations.
+Just like you figured out Lightning Lanes, you need to figure out dining reservations.
+You can start reserving dining options 60 days before your trip.
 We have all the Disney dining reservation information you need here.

-You can always do fast food (counter service dining) without reservations, but if you are eating greasy hamburgers every day, your kids will start to become sick and cranky and irritable.
+You can always do fast food style eating which is called counter service.
+You can do counter service dining without reservations, but if you are eating greasy hamburgers every day, your kids will likely start to become sick and cranky and irritable.

-Combine greasy food with this with no sleep and lots of walking, well, not even Disney Magic can help you.
-Just figure out the dining reservations long before you go!
-Try to hit up at least one restaurant during your trip.
+Just figure out the dining options long before you go!
+Try to hit up at least one sit down restaurant during your trip.

 11. You need to plan for the heat.